Social Work (Step Up) PgDip

 • a degree-level qualification in any discipline except social work from a UK higher education institute or an approved overseas equivalent

-• a minimum 2:2 level 6 degree qualification, for example, an honours degree or a graduate certificate or a postgraduate qualification (level 7 and above) for example, a masters degree or a postgraduate certificate/ postgraduate diploma
+• a minimum 2:2 level 6 degree qualification, for example, an honours degree or a graduate certificate or a postgraduate qualification (level 7 and above) for example, a masters degree or a postgraduate certificate/ postgraduate diploma.
+Conditional offers may be granted to applicants in their final year of undergraduate study.

-• GCSEs in English or English Language and Mathematics at grade C or above, or the new grade 4 and above (or an approved equivalent)
+• GCSEs in English or English Language at grade C or above, or the new grade 4 and above (or an approved equivalent)

 • Non-native speakers who do not have the equivalent of GCSE English at grade 4 (formerly grade C) or an equivalent (e.g. Functional Skills Level 2 Literacy) require an Academic IELTS score of 7.0 or equivalent overall